BadJupiter/v2-deals/README.md

 |*dealtoken*.css       |deal-specific styling                       |
 |*dealtoken*-temp.json |placeholder page (overrides deal)           |

-### Deal flows
+### Deal Flows

 For our purposes every **deal** follows the same simple flow:

-1. a QR scan a link kicks it off
+1. A QR scan (ot other link) kicks it off;
-2. (optionally) it collects some info with a form
+2. (optionally) it collects some info with a form;
-3. if the user is not known, it authenticates him
+3. if the user is not known and auth is required, it authenticates him;
-4. it shows a main deal page, the deal is "grabbed"
+4. it shows a main "confirm" page and the "grab" is complete.

 Any complications around grabbing a **deal**: **punchcard** handling, **reward** notifications via SMS, etc. are handled by the server at grab time.

+### Check-In

 There is a special kind of **deal**, a *check-in* which closes the loop for previously-grabbed deals that require in-person redemption.
-At grab time, a *check-in* **deal** will present the user with a list of **rewards** available for redemption in the form of buttons he can select to redeem.
+At grab time, a *check-in* **deal** will present the user with a list of any **rewards** available for redemption in the form of buttons he can click to redeem.
 The flow for this continues from above:

-5. the main **deal** page shows a button for each **reward** that can be redeemed
+5. the "confirm" page shows a button for each **reward** that can be redeemed;
-6. when a button is clicked, a modal confirmation "receipt" is shown and the corresponding **reward** is done
+6. when a button is clicked, a modal confirmation "receipt" is shown and the corresponding **reward** is done.

-###  Deal Templates and Structure
+###  Deal Template Structure

 Each **deal** template is a JSON text document with a name corresponding to a unique **deal** *token*.